 Solidteknics makes wrought iron, not cast iron products.
-The steel used has a lower carbon content, which makes it less brittle and also improves its heating properties--they're better than cast iron, carbon steel, and stainless steel (at least according to the manufacturer, but the lower carbon content makes that a rational conclusion).
+The steel used has a lower carbon content, which makes it less brittle and also improves its heating properties--they're better than cast iron, carbon steel, and stainless steel (at least according to the manufacturer, but it makes sense because of the lower carbon content).
 The pans are also thinner (because, less brittle), and won't crack like cast iron can do.
 This also makes them lighter weight than cast iron--but just as heat retentive, which is great.

 "Wrought" means pressed or hammered into shape.
 It's not a common practice anymore, but Solidteknics cookware is bringing it back.

-Stargazer skillets also have an extremely smooth surface and are one of the few cast iron brands to have a turned pouring lip to help prevent drips.
-They have a grooved handle--similar to the All-Clad handle that gets a lot of hate but is actually an excellent design--that can help stabilize the pan a little better than some other handle designs.
+Stargazer skillets, like other artisan brands, also have an extremely smooth surface and are one of the few cast iron brands to have a turned pouring lip to help prevent drips.
+They have a grooved handle--similar to the All-Clad handle that gets a lot of hate but is actually an excellent design, safety-wise--that can help stabilize the pan a little better than some other handle designs.

-You can read more about Stargazer in this article.
+You can read more about Stargazer in our cast iron skillet review.